TJNU-iOS-Club/BlogSrc-Of-TJNU-iOS-Club/content/en/authors/fanjiawen/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio = "My research interests include affective computing and machine learning."
+bio = "My research interests include machine learning NLP and deep learning."

 # Enter email to display Gravatar (if Gravatar enabled in Config)

-email = "15560934896@163.com"
+email = "godjiawen@gmail.com"

 # Organizational groups that you belong to (for People widget)